Salem Airport and Box

 The Salem box is perfectly located just north of the airport, with the airport's only runway nearly exactly on the box centerline.
 Highway 57 to the west provides a reference that is impossible to miss and the section lines make heading changes and vertical rolls easy.
 There is ample hangar space for all aircraft and hotels are just a 5 minute drive south to the town of Salem.
 There is very little activity on the field and we have friends/allies on-site.
 The town supports our contest as well.

-Plan to bring a check, credit card, Venmo, or PayPal to the contest to complete registration.
+Plan to bring a check, credit card, or Venmo to the contest to complete registration.

 If you don’t have a Twitter account, please get one (free) and follow our chapter (@IChapter61) as that is how we will be providing real-time contest info (order of flight, score results, volunteer assignments, news updates, etc.).

 Tech Inspections and Practice will be held on Friday 8 September 2023, starting at 10:00.
 The contest will begin with a 7:30 briefing on Saturday, 9 September 2023 and conclude by noon on Sunday 10 September.